josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

 You'll be returning to your BSB over and over again throughout the entire process.
-(Every time you go back to your BSB, you can think _Backstreet's Back, all right_!)
+(Every time you go back to your BSB, you can think _Backstreet's back, all right_!)

 The point of this exercise is to have a list ready to go, so you're never caught off-guard, ready to answer any question on demand.